 ... fresh lemon juice, and all-purpose flour (I used unbleached flour).
 Once the dough comes together, you'll want to turn it out onto a clean, floured work surface and shape it into a ball.
 Wrap the ball of dough in plastic wrap and allow to chill in the refrigerator for 45 minutes.
 You want the dough to be firm but not hard.

 Once the dough has chilled, roll it out on a floured surface until it's about 1/2-inch thick and then cut the dough using your preferred cutters.
-I used this Linzer Cutter by Wilton, which allows me to keep the overall round shape of the cookie but that also allows me to cut out a heart shape for the center.
+I used a Linzer Cookie Cutter set by Wilton (similar), which allows me to keep the overall round shape of the cookie but that also allows me to cut out a heart shape for the center.

 The number of cookies you actually get will depend on the size of your cutters and the overall thickness of the dough.
 For this particular batch, I got more than 2 dozen cookies.

 The size of the yield isn't that important, though, as long as you remember to cut out the same number of tops and bottoms.

 Arrange the rounds 1 ½ inches apart on your prepared baking sheets and bake for 13-15 minutes until the cookies are golden brown around the edges.